shootercheng/batch/README.md

 note:
-To change the batch insert method, modify the insert function in class service.BatchLabelService
+To change the batch insert method, modify the insert function in class service.BatchLabelService in line 97：

-This is batch insert method:
+This is batch insert by mybatis:

 ---  //batchLabelMapper.insertBatch(tableName, labels);